 Fresh foods, artisan goods, local art and music happen every Saturday from 8:30 am to 12:30 pm at the St. Augustine Amphitheatre.
 Great variety of vendors.
 Don't leave without trying the kettle corn.
 They also offer donation-based yoga the first Saturday of each month next to the Front Porch.

 Vendors at the Saturday Morning Market represent a wide variety of ethnicities and nationalities, contributing to a rich multicultural experience of food, crafts and music.
 The mission of the market is to be the ‘heart’ of St. Petersburg — the place that people feel a strong sense of joyful connectedness and creative community.
 The market first opened in November 2002 and runs every Saturday from 9–2pm in the Al Lang Field parking lot.
 It’s open from early October–late May each year.
 A smaller Summer Market changes venues for shade at Williams Park from June to August from 9am–1pm.

 The Sarasota Farmers Market was established in 1979 and continues its tradition of serving the community with 80 vendors providing local produce, plants, prepared foods and artisans.
 The vegan food vendor has delicious selections at reasonable prices.
 Bring your pets, listen to music and enjoy the experience.
 Open Saturdays from 7am to 1pm.

 Stuart, FL (Martin County)

-From kombucha to coffee, French pastries to fresh veggies, honey to herbs, prepared gourmet delicacies to live toe-tapping music each and every Sunday from 9am-1pm – there is something for everyone at the Stuart Green market.
+From kombucha to coffee, French pastries to fresh veggies, honey to herbs, prepared gourmet delicacies to live toe-tapping music each and every Sunday from 9am to 1pm – there is something for everyone at the Stuart Green Market.
 This market is full of fresh, local, hand-crafted and exceptional items.
 The barbeque ribs are delicious!